orbforge/orb-docs/docs/orb-app/app-settings.md

 <img src="../../images/orb-app/view-only.png" alt="Display Language" width=40% style="margin-left: 2em;">

 # Start in background (Desktop only)
-This explains the Start in background setting found within the App Settings menu on macOS and Windows.
+This explains the Start in Background setting found within the App Settings menu on macOS and Windows.

 ## What is Start in background?
-The Start in background setting allows the Orb app to launch automatically in the background when you start your Mac.
+The Start in Background setting allows the Orb app to launch automatically in the background when you start your Mac.
 This is useful for users who want the app to run without needing to manually open it each time.

 ## Enabling Start in background
 1. Navigate to the App Settings menu by tapping the gear icon in the top right corner of the app.